Your legal rights if you get fired from a federal job

 How Our Federal Employment Lawyers Can Help

-At Pines Federal Employment Attorneys, we have a team of experienced attorneys who focus on representing federal employees.
+At Pines Federal, we have a team of experienced attorneys who focus on representing federal employees.
 We understand the challenges you’re facing, and we are ready to fight for your rights.

-Our attorneys have extensive experience in representing clients in a wide range of employment disputes.
-They are highly knowledgeable when it comes to the laws and regulations surrounding federal employment.
+Our attorneys have extensive experience representing clients in a wide range of federal employment disputes and are highly knowledgeable about the laws and regulations surrounding federal employment.

 Furthermore, our team of experienced attorneys has a proven track record of success in helping federal employees like you fight unjust removals.
 And we’re committed to using our expertise to help you achieve the best possible outcome in your case.